corda/corda/docs/source/corda-network/governance-guidelines.md

 meeting following the Board election.

 #### 3.3.2 Participation Criteria
-Participants shall seek to ensure that the Board is composed of Directors who in the aggregate produce the broadest diversity on the Board, consistent with meeting the other criteria.
-In addition, the Board is to be comprised of individuals who meet the following requirements:
+Participants shall be directed to vote to ensure that the Board is composed of Directors who in the aggregate produce the broadest diversity on the Board, consistent with meeting the other criteria.
+In addition, the Board is to be comprised of individuals who can demonstrate to Participants they meet the following requirements:

 * Hold an understanding and appreciation of the Corda protocol and community purpose.
-* Will produce, in aggregate, the broadest cultural and geographic diversity.
+* Have an awareness of cultural and geographic perspectives.
 * Demonstrate integrity, intelligence and objectivity.
 * Can work and communicate in written and spoken English.

-To promote diversity, the following guidelines are adopted, in particular for steady-state governance (we recognise that these may not be possible to fulfil during the transition period):
+To promote diversity, the following guidelines are adopted, in particular for steady-state governance (recognising that these may not be possible to fulfil during the transition period):

-* No corporate group of participants may have more than 1 Director.
-In the event of votes for 2 different candidates representing the same overall corporate group, the candidate with the most votes shall be considered.
+* No corporate group of participants may have more than one Director.
+In the event of votes for two different candidates representing the same overall corporate group, the candidate with the most votes shall be considered.
+* Of the nine Directors, there should not be more than three Directors from any broad industry classification, according to company classification data.
+* Of the nine Directors, there should not be more than three Directors from any continent (one must be based in the Americas, Europe/Africa and Asia, to ensure geographic diversity.
+* Of the nine Directors, there should not be more than three Directors representing any Corporate Group with more than 100,000 employees.
 * There is no restriction of re-election of Directors or the Chair of the Board.
-* Of the 9 Directors, there should not be more than 3 Directors from any broad industry classification, according to company classification data.
-* Of the 9 Directors, there should not be more than 3 Directors from any continent (one must be based in the Americas, Europe/Africa and Asia, to ensure geographic diversity.
-* Of the 9 Directors, there should not be more than 3 Directors representing any Corporate Group with more than 100,000 employees.

 ### 3.3.3 Establishment of the Board
 #### 3.3.3.1 Pre-Foundation
 Initially R3 shall govern the Network to ensure rapid progress on its implementation.
-Once the Foundation is set-up and at least 3 business networks are conduction live transactions using the network with at least 3 Participants each, the 'transition period' of one year will commence.
+Once the Foundation is set-up and at least three business networks are conducting live transactions using the network with at least three Participants each, the
+'transition period' of one year will commence.
 #### 3.3.3.2	Transition: Initial set-up of Foundation Board:
-For the transition year, the first 3 business networks shall have the right to choose 3 Participants, to represent the interests of the business network.
+For the transition year, the first three business networks shall have the right to choose three Participants, to represent the interests of the business network.
 One of each of these must be based in the Americas, Europe/Africa and Asia, to ensure geographic diversity, if the pool Participants allows.
-Each selected Participant will appoint a Director, to sit on the Board, making 9 Directors in addition to the 2 Directors from R3.
+Each selected Participant will appoint a Director, to sit on the Board, making nine Directors in addition to the two Directors from R3.

 After this start-up period, there will be a vote for Board Directors.

-For the first election only, of the 9 vacant seats, three will be for a duration of one year, three for two years, and three for three years.
+For the first election only, of the nine vacant seats, three will be for a duration of one year, three for two years, and three for three years.
 This will introduce a staggered board, so there is greater continuity at the end of each term.
-Candidates with the most votes will fill the 3-year seats first, followed by 2-year and then 1-year seats.
+Candidates with the most votes will fill the three-year seats first, followed by two-year and then one-year seats.
 In all other respects, the first election will follow the steady state process.
 #### 3.3.3.3	Steady-State
 1. Participants may nominate candidates for Director election.
-Appointments to the 9 rotating seats of the Board will be by vote of the Participants, with three seats up for election each year.
+Appointments to the nine rotating seats of the Board will be by vote of the Participants, with three seats up for election each year.
 Any seats vacated mid-term will also be elected at the same time.
-R3 may not put forward candidates for the 9 rotating seats.
+R3 may not put forward candidates for the nine rotating seats, and these may not be held by R3 employees.
 2. Candidates will create a personal statement and short biography, which will be shared with all Participants.
-3. Participants may each cast up to 3 votes for 3 separate candidates.
+3. Participants may each cast up to three votes for three separate candidates.
 4. Subject to meeting certain criteria (including diversity of geography and industry), the most popular candidates will be appointed as Directors.
 5. Candidates will be considered in sequence from most popular to least, and if a seat is vacant according to the diversity criteria in section 3.3.2, the candidate will be allocated to it.
 This may mean that occasionally a less popular candidate fills a seat instead of a more popular one.
-6. R3 shall appoint Directors to the 2 remaining seats, when appropriate.
+6. R3 shall appoint Directors to the two remaining seats, when appropriate.
 #### 3.3.4	Removal from the Board and Re-election.
-Apart from the three-year expiry, Directors can otherwise leave the Board by resignation, significant sickness or death, or if necessary, removal by a Mandatory Governance Event.
-In any case, a vacant seat will trigger an election for that seat.
+Apart from the three-year expiry, Directors can otherwise leave the Board by resignation, prolonged non-attendance of board meetings of more than six months, death, or if necessary, removal by a Mandatory Governance Event.
+In any case, a vacant seat will be contested at the next annual election.

 3.4	Conduct of Board Meetings
 -----------------------------
 Attendance may be in person or by video-conference.

-The Board shall meet not less than every 6 months, and may meet on the request of any Director, but not more than every 2 months.
-At least 2 weeks’ notice shall be given to Directors.
-By exception, the Chair may convene an emergency meeting with 1 day’s notice.
+The Board shall meet not less than every six months, and may meet on the request of any Director, but not more than every two months.
+At least two weeks’ notice shall be given to Directors.
+By exception, the Chair may convene an emergency meeting with minimal notice, appropriate to the situation in the Chair's judgement.

-The Board shall consider all Governance Events proposed since the previous meeting.
+The Board shall consider all Governance Events proposed since the previous meeting, except for an emergency convening.

 Board meetings shall be limited to the Board representatives, and shall follow the requirements for quorum and voting outlined in this Constitution.